Cryptocurrency and Blockchain Basics with CoinFlip Founders

-Bitcoin, or any one of the several cryptocurrencies that CoinFlip ATMs support, all rely on blockchain to make everything work.
-So to understand cryptocurrency, you have to first understand blockchain, which is not always easy.
-Essentially, blockchain is a new way to transfer data from one computer to another.
-Think of it like the traditional internet with a major twist.
+Bitcoin, along with any other cryptocurrency, relies on blockchain technology to make everything work.
+To understand the workings of cryptocurrency, you have to understand blockchain.
+In the simplest terms, blockchain technology is a new way to transfer data from one computer to another.
+It's similar to how the internet works, but with a major twist.

 Visualizing the Benefits of Cryptocurrency